patrickthibaudeau/moodle-atto_menutab/README.md

 - Unzip into *moodle_root*/lib/editor/atto/plugins
 - Upgrade your Moodle site
 - Got to Site Administration -> Plugins -> Atto toolbar settings
-- Add ,gftabs to the style1 line (style1 = title, bold, italic, gftabs)
+- Add ,menutab to the style1 line (style1 = title, bold, italic, menutab)

 ###Use
-The button will only work and show up when using the Glendon course format and adding a label.
+The button will only work and show up when using the menutab course format and adding a label.

 1. Turn editing on
 2. Add an activity or ressource